Acoustic and Flow Induced Vibrations (AIV, FIV) in Industrial Systems

 Acoustic Induced Vibrations (AIV) and Flow Induced Vibrations (FIV) can cause piping systems to vibrate potentially resulting in fatigue failure.
 These excitation mechanisms are non-linear and strongly influenced by system settings such as valve openings and fluid velocity.
 Therefore, it can be difficult to predict the presence in new systems or the best remedial action in existing systems.

-In this course you will come to understand the physical concepts of both excitation mechanisms in detail and gain knowledge on strategies to overcome associated vibration issues in the field and reduce the risk when designing new systems.
+In this learning path you will come to understand the physical concepts of both excitation mechanisms in detail and gain knowledge on strategies to overcome associated vibration issues in the field and reduce the risk when designing new systems.
 Next to relevant theory, high risk systems and codes & standards, a multitude of real-life cases is discussed including methods for trouble shooting AIV and FIV issues.

 This is your partner